astrolabsoftware/fink/docs/tutorials/processing_alerts.md

 * Fink is installed on your computer.
 * Apache Spark (2.4+) is installed on your computer.
 * Docker is installed on your computer.
-* HBase is installed on your computer.
+* Apache HBase is installed on your computer.

 See [Getting started](../index.md) for more information.